unsaved/eslint-plugin-sn/README.md

 1. If you do not specify -t (which overrides) then target table is determined by the directory name in which each script resides.

+Related module @admc.com/sn-developer provides other conveniences for ServiceNow developers, including tinymce ESLint configurations and a system to do scriptlet development on your workstation rather than using the web editor (tinymce).

 ## Installation
 To install globally (accessible to all npm projects):
 ```